jonnyhoeven/workshop/README.md

 sudo k3d cluster delete workshop
 ```

-- You can also delete the kubeconfig file by running:
+- You can also delete the 'Kubeconfig' file by running:

 ```bash
 rm ~/.kube/config
 ```

-- Optionally restore the original kubeconfig file you had before by running:
+- Optionally restore the original 'Kubeconfig' file you had before by running:

 ```bash
 mv ~/.kube/config<UUID> ~/.kube/config